 Awarded to the best script adapted from another source of the year.

 BlacKkKlansman (Charlie Wachtel, David Rabinowitz, Kevin Willmott, Spike Lee)

 Overflowing with drama, humour and intrigue, the adaptation of Ron Stallworth’s memoir is a huge part of what makes BlacKkKlansman as good as it is.

 Honourable Mentions: Black Panther (Ryan Coogler, Joe Robert Cole), Annihilation (Alex Garland), Avengers: Infinity War (Christopher Markus, Stephen McFeeley), The Breadwinner (Anita Doron, Deborah Ellis), A Futile And Stupid Gesture (John Aboud, Michael Colton)

 Awarded to the best original script of the year.

-For a film all about the music, Wright sure wrote it well, a love-letter to its auditory influences, it also features a slew of fascinating characters and a number of immense verbal showdowns.
-Frankly, Wright blows the other contenders out of the water here.
+For a film all about the music, the writing team sure wrote it brilliantly, a love-letter to its auditory influences, that also features a slew of fascinating characters and a number of immense verbal showdowns.

 Awarded to the best camerawork of any film of the year.